-While reasonable effort was made to ensure that the information in this document was complete and accurate at the time of printing, AT&T cannot assume responsibility for any errors.
-Changes and/or corrections to the information contained in this document may be incorporated into future issues.
+While reasonable efforts were made to ensure that the information in this document was complete and accurate at the time of printing, AT&T can assume no responsibility for any errors.
+Changes or corrections to the information contained in this document may be incorporated into future reissues.